Ruvo di Puglia: Flora and fauna

-The Adriatic side has a wooded scrub, covering 1100 hectares, including numerous groups of oak, typical of the area, while in the hinterland the greater exposure to the winds has created a selective vegetation characterized by shrubs and brambles.
+The Adriatic side has a wooded scrub, covering 1100 hectares, including numerous oak trees, typical of the area, while in the hinterland the greater exposure to the winds has created a selective vegetation characterized by shrubs and brambles.
 In the countryside, 1500 plant species have been identified, among which the Austroitalic stipa stands out.
 In the pastures there are endemic species such as wild orchids and herbaceous layers characterized by ferules, asphodels and grasses.
 Typical of the area, among the spontaneous vegetation, is undoubtedly the cardoncello mushroom while in the woods, in addition to Downy Oaks, fragni, holm oaks, Turkey oaks and farnetti prevail.
 In the undergrowth there are species of gigari and peony mascula.

 The habitat of the Alta Murgia does not offer specimens of large animals but can include the presence of foxes, wild boars, hares, hedgehogs and vipers.
 However, the existence of numerous species of insects and birds is of particular interest.
 Typical of the area are the calandrelle, the larks, the cappellacce and the tottaville.
 The group of birds of prey is also quite numerous among which there are sparrow hawks, red kites, brown kites, bianconi, lanari and an important population of lesser kestrels.
 The karst environments are instead characterized by specimens of Italian crested newt, toad, tree frog and edible frog while the dry and stony aspect of the Murgia favors the existence of reptiles such as the Kotschy gecko and the Leopard Snake.